rohanmr/static-website-html-css/README.md

 Run on Live Server.

-Simple college project showing information about clg and Events.
+Simple college project showing information about College and Events.